MicrosoftDocs/azure-docs/articles/cosmos-db/troubleshoot-query-performance.md

 author: ginamr
 ms.service: cosmos-db
 ms.topic: troubleshooting
-ms.date: 01/08/2020
+ms.date: 01/10/2020
 ms.author: girobins
 ms.subservice: cosmosdb-sql
 ms.reviewer: sngun
 ---
-# Guide for Optimizing Queries in Azure Cosmos DB
+# Troubleshoot query issues when using Azure Cosmos DB

-This document walks through a general recommended approach for troubleshooting queries in Azure Cosmos DB.
-While the steps outlined in this document should not be considered a “catch all” for potential query issues, we have consolidated most performance tips here.
+This article walks through a general recommended approach for troubleshooting queries in Azure Cosmos DB.
+While the steps outlined in this document should not be considered a “catch all” for potential query issues, we have consolidated the most common performance tips here.
 You should use this document as a starting place for troubleshooting for Azure Cosmos DB’s core (SQL) API.

 You can broadly categorize query optimizations in Azure Cosmos DB: Optimizations that reduce the Request Unit (RU) charge of the query and optimizations that just reduce latency.
 By reducing the RU charge of a query, you will almost certainly decrease latency as well.
-This document will use examples that can be recreated using the [nutrition](https://github.com/CosmosDB/labs/blob/master/dotnet/setup/NutritionData.json) data set.
+This document will use examples that can be recreated using the [nutrition](https://github.com/CosmosDB/labs/blob/master/dotnet/setup/NutritionData.json) dataset.

 ### Obtaining query metrics: